 Each person’s body responds differently in a methylation cycle

 The labs will provide you with what is called your “raw data,” a number/letter listing of your genes.
 There are programs (listed below) that can help you compare your results to a typical human genome and identify where you differ.
 The differences you find are genetic variations.
 A SNP is the most common type of genetic variation among people.
-These gene variations—and each of us has several—can do a full-scale number on your body and your brain.
-They help determine whether you’re heavy or slim, sluggish or energized, depressed or optimistic, anxious or calm.
+These gene variations—and each of us has several—can impact your health in different ways.

 The gold standard is to work with an experienced MTHFR practitioner to determine an effective course of action for your unique genetic makeup Dr. Lynch’s site MTHFR has an extensive list of trained MTHFR and methylation docs.
 If you’re “stuck” on a health issue, these are the people who know how to hack it.

-I recommend reviewing your results with a knowledgeable medical practitioner before jumping to scary conclusions or jumping onto the high dose supplement bandwagon.
+I recommend reviewing your results with a knowledgable practitioner before jumping to scary conclusions or jumping onto the high dose supplement bandwagon.

 It’s very important to remember that the presence of an MTHFR SNP does not mean you are automatically at risk for any of the symptoms or conditions I’ve mentioned in this series of blogs, and it does not automatically mean you need supplementation to offset the potential risks.